Laptop cooler: Multipurpose coolers

 Recent advancements have resulted in coolers that are multipurpose and serve as portable workspaces.
 Features can include card readers for various forms of media such as key drives, memory cards, and 2.5" laptop hard disk drives.
 They can come with lighting systems, collapsible legs, writing pad areas, slots for books or tablets, and other extra compartments so as to serve as an all-in-one, portable desk.
 However, these extended designs can make the cooling stands too heavy to be carried conveniently or for a prolonged period of time.

+Difference between laptop stand and cooler

+A laptop stand is a device that elevates the laptop to a comfortable viewing height, promoting better posture and ergonomics.
+A laptop cooler, on the other hand, is designed to dissipate heat and prevent overheating by providing additional airflow to the laptop's cooling system.